JuliaLang/julia/doc/src/manual/multi-threading.md

 where `lk` is a lock (e.g. `ReentrantLock()`) and `a` data.

 Additionally, Julia is not memory safe in the presence of a data race.
-Be very careful about reading a global variable (or closure variable) if another thread might write to it!
-Instead, always use the lock pattern above when changing any data (such as assigning to a global) visible to multiple threads.
+Be very careful about reading _any_ data if another thread might write to it!
+Instead, always use the lock pattern above when changing data (such as assigning to a global or closure variable) accessed by other threads.

 ```julia
 Thread 1: